-Legal online sports betting is available throughout Indiana with a current choice of 8 betting sites and more going live soon.
+Legal online sports betting is available throughout Indiana with a good choice of legal betting sites and more going live soon.
 You can open an online sports betting account in the comfort of your own home (or anywhere within the Indiana state boundaries) deposit and bet right away.
-Pick from the links below or from our list of Indiana Sportsbook deposit bonuses
+Pick from the links below or from our list of Indiana Sportsbook promos

 You do not need to be an Indiana resident.
 Many people are crossing state boundaries to bet with legal Indiana Sports Betting sites.
 For example, thousands of people every day travel from Chicago over the border to wager on sports.
 OLBG has thoroughly reviewed each of the IN bookies so that you can see the main reasons to wager with them.
 Choose directly from this list or click through to the full reviews to find out more.